marasco/gitbook-wpr-tournated/getting-started/draws-and-schedule.md

 > **Important:** Clubs that do not publish draws & schedule on time risk the cancellation of future tournaments by the USPA.

+**TO PUBLISH:** Publish only once you've double-checked the draws and schedule, so avoid confusion of revising public content.
+To publish, click the orange "Publish now" button near the top right of all three of the i) Group Stage tab, ii) Knockout Stage tab, iii) Order of Play tab.